ntropy-network/python-wordsegment/README.rst

 ========================

-`WordSegment`_ is an Apache2 licensed module for English word segmentation, written in pure-Python, and based on a trillion-word corpus.
+`WordSegment`_ is an Apache2 licensed module for English word segmentation, modified from grantjenks/python-wordsegment ported to rust, and based on a trillion-word corpus.

 Based on code from the chapter "`Natural Language Corpus Data`_" by Peter Norvig from the book "`Beautiful Data`_" (Segaran and Hammerbacher, 2009).